 Apple Music or Spotify?
 The question of which is the best music streaming app used to be easier to answer: Apple’s cloud locker feature and deep Apple device integration was appealing, but Spotify’s bigger library and extensive social media integration made it a deserved category leader.

 Now, though, it’s not so clear.
-Apple has made big strides in improving its library and feature set, and the recent news of Apple Music adding both spatial audio and lossless audio in June looks set to overshadow the rival Spotify HiFi launch.
+Apple has made big strides in improving its library and feature set, including the addition of both spatial audio and lossless audio in June 2021.
+The rival Spotify HiFi was announced well before this, but has yet to actually materialize.
 This Apple Music vs. Spotify face-off will compare both services as they currently stand, to find out if Spotify remains king or if Apple Music deserves your subscription instead.

 Apple Music vs. Spotify: Price

 The pricing for each Spotify and Apple Music is very similar, with one big difference: the former offers a free starting tier.
 However, Spotify's free option will interrupt your listening with recorded ads, as well as ads within the app, while paying for the Premium tier will get rid of both.
 Check out our Spotify Free vs. Premium comparison for the full rundown of differences.

 Spotify also offers a Premium Duo package, aimed at 2-person households.
 It includes the Duo Mix playlist, an automatically produced set of tunes based on the users' listening habits.

 Note that signing up the Apple Music annual plan is a bit of an arcane process: you first need to sign up to a monthly plan, then switch to annual billing in the app or through your Apple device's account settings.
 You can find full instructions for this on the Apple support site.

 |Price for offline mode, no ads||$9.99 per month||$9.99 per month|